How to Fix Tesla Curb Rash: A DIY $20 Guide (That Actually Lasts)

 🛠 The Step-by-Step Fix

-You don’t even need to take the wheel off.
+You do not even need to take the wheel off.

 ⭐ Long-Term Review: Does the $20 Fix Hold Up?

-I performed this repair on my Model Y over six months ago, and here is the honest truth:
+I did this repair on my Model Y than six months ago and I want to share my honest experience.

-- Durability: It has survived multiple high-pressure touchless car washes and a harsh Northeast winter with road salt.
-No peeling or flaking.
+Durability: It has been through high-pressure touchless car washes and a tough winter in the Northeast with road salt.
+I have not seen any peeling or flaking.

 🗣 Real Experience: “It’s about peace of mind”

-It makes the car look premium again without the “Tesla Tax” of an expensive repair shop.
+It makes my car look good again without having to pay a lot of money to a repair shop.

 💡 Pro-Tip for US Owners